Ultimate Jacksonville Real Estate Investing Guide for 2026

 Wholesaling

-As a real estate wholesaler, you enter a purchase contract to purchase a residential property that other investors will want.
-An investor then “buys” the purchase contract from you.
-The owner sells the house to the investor not the real estate wholesaler.
-The real estate wholesaler does not sell the residential property — they sell the rights to purchase it.
+As a real estate wholesaler, you enter a sale and purchase agreement to purchase a house that other investors might want.
+When a real estate investor who approves of the property is found, the contract is assigned to them for a fee.
+The contracted property is bought by the real estate investor, not the real estate wholesaler.
+The real estate wholesaler does not sell the property under contract itself — they only sell the rights to buy it.

 Factors to Consider